elastic/apm-agent-php/docs/reference/public-api.md

 }
 ```

-The code above would allow for an error message, along with its stack trace to be monitored.
+The code above would allow for an error message to be tracked via an artificially created exception.

 ### `ElasticApm::captureCurrentTransaction` [api-elasticapm-class-capture-current-transaction]